 Find public domain photos on the Web

-You often see sites selling royalty-free photos, but you have to pay for them.
-That may be the way to go if you want the largest selection to choose from.
-But you can find lots of photos, especially beautiful nature photos, that are in the public domain.
+You can find lots of photos, especially beautiful nature photos, that are in the public domain.
 This means that you can use them for any purpose, private or commercial.
 You just can’t copyright them, since they in the public domain.

 One site with a great collection — and an excellent explanation of what public domain means and what to watch out for — is PD Photo.org.
 This site has gorgeous photos that you can use.
 Here’s a beach picture:

-The U.S. government has three sites with extensive collections of great photos:
+The U.S. government has 3 sites with extensive collections of great photos:

 - The National Oceanic and Atmospheric Administration (NOAA) has a great library of water photos.
 Here’s an example:

 You are supposed to give them credit as in, “Thanks to the National Oceanic and Atmospheric Administration/Department of Commerce.”
-Of course, you don’t want to do this on a photo that you use as a background for a slide, but you can do it on your last slide or in small print at the bottom of your first slide.
+Of course, you don’t want to do this on a photo that you use as a background for a slide, but you put it below a photo or even on your last slide in a bibliography.

 - The U.S. Fish and Wildlife Service’s Pictures/Graphics site has lots of great photos and drawings.
 Here’s an example: